Maowcraft/HypixelAutoReport/README.md

 Hypixel Auto-Report: Automatically ignores/reports bots advertising TheMcZone.

-## Side Note
-Do not blame TheMcZone for these bots, this mod was meant to help the server.

-These bots were purchased or created by a random, unknown individual who wanted to harm the server by getting people to flood it with toxicity and hate.
-The owner of the server even gave a bit of help with the creation of this mod!
-Please, stop joining to spam the server, you're just giving the bot owner what they want.

 ## Disclaimer!

 Do not run this mod server-side!
 The server WILL crash!
 This is a client-side mod ONLY.